 Many students who attend community college are first-generation students or students who are hoping to complete some of their college-level classes before transferring.
 These two groups are very different but they have one major need that is similar – the need for strong counseling.
 Having an academic advisor who can help with the selection of classes, planning of course schedules, and registration makes a huge difference.
 Without guidance, low-income and first-generation students are left to figure out on their own which classes to take, how to schedule them, and how to pay for them.

-The issue of financial aid is also a significant problem in community college.
+The issue of financial aid is also a significant problem in community colleges.
 Though these schools are more affordable than private universities, many students still need financial help to afford tuition.
 Here is where a unique problem arises.
-Students are required to take a minimum of 12 credits per semester to be considered a full-time student and to qualify for federal financial aid.
-The problem is that 12 credits per semester is not enough to graduate on time.
+Students are required to take a minimum of 12 credits per semester to be considered full-time students and to qualify for federal financial aid.
+The problem is that 12 credits per semester are not enough to graduate on time.
 Without proper guidance, students may not even realize that they are on the wrong path if they hope to graduate within 2 or 4 years.

 3. Inconsistent transfer requirements.